 We’ve talked about what really happens postpartum.
-As a follow-up, there are some personal-care items that you’ll want to have on hand to help you heal – a postpartum recovery survival kit, if you will.
+As a follow-up, we want to share with you what recovering from delivering twins will be like.
+There are some personal-care items that you’ll want to have on hand to help you heal – a postpartum recovery survival kit, if you will.

 Your Body on the Mend

 Your body has seen better days.
 I talked about the bleeding, right?
 It’s like you’re having a massive period, except you can’t use tampons or anything like that.
 The gigantic maxi-pad-in-the-mesh-underwear situation is a poorly engineered solution at best.

 Believe me when I tell you to buy a package of incontinence underwear (size S/M, unless you are plus size).
 They are SO much more comfortable and absorbent – and you don’t have to worry about ruining your underwear.

 Keep a separate trash bag in your bathroom for the hazmat trash.
 The flood o’ blood tapers off in about two weeks (give or take), and hopefully you won’t bleed again for many months (yay!)…until your period returns (boo).